Hillbilly Elegy (film): Plot

-In 2011, an adult J. D. works three jobs to put himself through Yale Law School.
-He hopes to secure a summer internship in Washington D.C. with his girlfriend Usha, but Lindsay calls him with the news that Bev has overdosed on heroin.
-Driving home to Middletown, J. D. struggles to find a rehab facility for his mother, and is offered a last chance for a job interview the following morning.
-Overwhelmed, J. D. refuses Usha's offer to come help.
+In 2011, an adult JD (age 27 at this point) works three jobs to put himself through Yale Law School.
+He hopes to secure a summer internship in Washington, D.C., with his girlfriend Usha, but Lindsay calls him with the news that Bev has overdosed on heroin.
+Driving home to Middletown, JD struggles to find a rehab facility for his mother, and is offered a last chance for a job interview the following morning.
+Despite feeling overwhelmed, JD refuses Usha's offer to come and help.

 Bev refuses to return to rehab, causing her most recent boyfriend to throw Bev out of his apartment.
-With Lindsay raising her own family, J. D. takes Bev to a motel, but discovers her using heroin in the bathroom.
-Wrestling the needle away from Bev, J. D. urges her not to give up, and leaves his mother with Lindsay as he departs for New Haven.
+With Lindsay raising her own family, JD takes Bev to a motel, but discovers her using heroin in the bathroom.
+Wrestling the needle away from Bev, JD urges her not to give up, and leaves his mother with Lindsay as he departs for New Haven.
 He calls Usha, who keeps him company on the phone as he drives through the night.
-Surprising her in the morning, J. D. arrives in time for his interview.
+Surprising her in the morning, JD arrives in time for his interview.

-An epilogue reveals that J. D. graduated from Yale and published his memoir.
-He and Usha married and had children, moving to Ohio to be near his family, including Lindsay and Bev, who has been sober for 6 years.
+An epilogue reveals that JD graduated from Yale and published his memoir.
+He and Usha married and had children, moving to Ohio to be near his family, including Lindsay and Bev, who has been sober for six years.